Mangini History, Family Crest & Coats of Arms

 The surname Mangini was first found in Florence (Italian: Firenze), where the main branch of the family originates.
 Leonardo Mancini, was a bishop in Orvieto in 1295.
 Also noteworthy is Daccino Mancini, who was the ambassador to the Sicilian King in 1406 and then to the Pope in 1408.
 Around the same period, Giuseppe Mancini was the Archbishop of Siena, and about 400 years later, another Archbishop, this time of Cosenza, was Domenico Mancinelli.
 The Mancinelli family is known for being one of the oldest families in the city of Narni in the region of Umbria.

-Important Dates for the Mangini family
+Early History of the Mangini family

 This web page shows only a small excerpt of our Mangini research.
 Another 178 words (13 lines of text) covering the years 1482, 1483, 1483, 1934, 1452, 1505, 1558, 1630, 1602, 1650, 1646, 1699, 1636, 1657, 1640, 1715, 1639, 1708, 1636, 1657, 1639, 1715, 1649 and 1714 are included under the topic Early Mangini History in all our PDF Extended History products and printed products wherever possible.